maniacx/Bluetooth-Battery-Meter/index.md

 * Customizable battery bar and dot colors.

-## Enhanced Device Mode (Optional Mode - Requires Python Script)
+## Enhanced Device Mode (Optional Mode)

-* The extension uses a built-in Python script to enhance battery reporting and device control.
-It communicates with supported devices using:
+* In Enhanced Device Mode, the extension uses additional communication methods to retrieve detailed battery information and control features such as Active Noise Cancellation (ANC):

-   - Socket-based interface for devices like AirPods/Beats to retrieve battery levels and control features such as ANC.
+   - AirPods/Beats: Socket-based interface for devices like AirPods/Beats to fetch battery levels and control features such as ANC.

-   - D-Bus GATT Battery Service (BAS) for standard Bluetooth devices that expose battery information via the GATT protocol.
+   - D-Bus GATT Battery Service (BAS):  for standard Bluetooth devices that expose battery information via the GATT protocol.

 * Provides additional UI widgets to display battery levels and control features such as ANC:

-   - Message Tray notifications

    - Panel Button

    - On-hover details

    - Multiple indicator mode